Skip to main content

 Not so sure about the environmental implications, but still...

-Sweeping across the Arbury Meadows by the prehistoric Arbury Camp - the brave (cough! splutter!) new world of King's Hedges (VROOM!
+Sweeping across the Arbury Meadows by the prehistoric Arbury Camp and lopping off the original Histon Road end of Arbury Road - the brave (cough! splutter!) new world of King's Hedges (VROOM!
 VROOM!) in the late 1970s.

 The notion of King's Hedges Road being extended as part of a new Cambridge ring road stretches back to at least the 1930s.

-Beside the original fifty-eight acre King's Hedges, north of the Guided Busway, was the Roman road called 'Akeman Street' and 'The Mere Way' (left of the farm on the map).
-Not the Mere Way in South Arbury, although it is a continuation of the same Roman road which Carlton Way follows.
+Between the original fifty-eight acre King's Hedges and Impington Park was the Roman road, 'Akeman Street' or 'The Mere Way' (left of the farm on the map).
+Not the Mere Way in South Arbury, although it is a continuation of the same Roman road on the course Carlton Way follows.
 It used to be a nice walk.
 I wonder what it's like now?

-The council-concocted King's Hedges seemed fine as part of Arbury, a sub-district, as Arbury is the historic truth, but discovering the roots of the King's Hedges name, a hedged hunting warren for the king's tenants to chase animals into and then kill them for 'sport' under the king's gaze, makes us cold.
+The council-concocted King's Hedges seemed rather odd, but OK and not terribly well defined as part of Arbury, a sub-district, as Arbury is the historic truth.
+But discovering the roots of the King's Hedges name, a hedged hunting warren for the king's tenants to chase animals into and then kill them for 'sport' under the king's gaze, makes us cold.
 We're not into blood sports.

-The Manor Farm was established in the old Arbury Meadows in the years following the 1840 Chesterton Enclosures.
+The Manor Farm was established in the old Arbury Meadows, Furlongs and adjacent fields in the years following the 1840 Chesterton Enclosures.

 Comments